-He thinks he’s chasing them.
+After he drinks water from his Lick mat dog, he thinks he’s chasing them once again.
 The squirrels, on the other hand, are composing entire comedy routines out of mocking him.
-They frequently park themselves on the tree just out of doggy reach and talk smack to the dog, while he goes crazy at the bottom of the tree barking and jumping at them, which is what was happening while I was raking leaves.
+They frequently park themselves on the tree just out of doggy reach and talk smack to the dog (you could look here if you wish to train them right), while he goes crazy at the bottom of the tree barking and jumping at them, which is what was happening while I was raking leaves.
+Ruffgers Dog Boarding Facility can be contacted if you need some advice on how to handle your dogs.

 Then suddenly, as if to underscore the dangers of hubris, one of the squirrels lost his balance.
 He hung for about half a second in mid-air, flailing his arms trying to catch hold of something, then fell, flat on his back, right at Spike’s feet.
 It was the funniest thing, like something you’d see in a cartoon and not in real life.
 If you’re a squirrel, hanging on a tree is pretty much your job.
 How incompetent do you have to be to fall out of the tree on your ass?